MrJanHorak/portfolio/README.md

 ## Assests

-[Infinite carousel for react](https://reactjsexample.com/infinite-carousel-for-react/) was used to display my work and passion projects. in the first version of my site
+[Infinite carousel for react](https://reactjsexample.com/infinite-carousel-for-react/) was used to display my work and passion projects. in the first version of my site (only used in the first iteration of this site.)

 [Black and white nav bar button](https://csshint.com/black-white-button/) Come from csshint.com

 <div>Icons made by <a href="https://www.flaticon.com/authors/google" title="Google">Google</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>

+## Credits
+[code for swipe navigation](https://stackoverflow.com/questions/70612769/how-do-i-recognize-swipe-events-in-react) Adapted this code found on StackOverflow by using "useNavigate" and "useLocation" to create an endless left or right navigation by swipe for mobile devices.